 \section{Introduction}

 Input/Output (I/O) complexity has evolved the past decades as a way to analyze algorithms and programs in terms of minimizing data movements between the memory levels in a system, rather than the number of arithmetic or logic operations that are executed.
-It was first introduced by Hong and Kung \cite{jia1981complexity}, together with the so-called \textit{Red-Blue Pebble Game}.
-A formal definition of the \textit{I/O model of computation} was later given in \cite{aggarwal1988input}.
-There is a small fast memory (cache) that can fit $M$ \text{words} of arbitrary type, e.g., real numbers, or bits representing integers, and arbitrarily large slow memory.
-There is also a central processing unit (CPU), that can carry out operations over words that reside in the fast memory.
-If a word is missing, it needs to be loaded from the slow memory first.
-The results of a computation are stored back to the slow memory.
-The goal is to minimize the word transfers between the fast and the slow memory.
+It was first introduced by Hong and Kung \cite{jia1981complexity}, together with the so-called \textit{Red-Blue Pebble Game} (RBPG), followed by Aggrawal and Vitter who formally defined the so-called \textit{I/O model of computation} \cite{aggarwal1988input}.
+In this model, there is a small fast memory (cache) that can fit $M$ \text{words} of arbitrary type, e.g., real numbers, or bit-strings, and an arbitrarily large slow memory.
+There is also a Central Processing Unit (CPU), that can execute operations between words that reside in the fast memory.